microsoft/WSL/docs/TroubleShooting.md

 # Trouble Shooting
 Common troubleshooting issues and solutions are available on our [MSDN documentation](https://msdn.microsoft.com/en-us/commandline/wsl/troubleshooting).
-Below includes some tips contribued by the community but may not covered by MSDN document yet.
+Below includes some tips contributed by the community but may not covered by MSDN document yet.

 ## Missing Kernel or kernel related
 The common error message is `WSL 2 requires an update to its kernel component.
 For information please visit https://aka.ms/wsl2kernel`.